tanjera/infirmary-integrated/To Do.md

+v 0.7 To Do:
+- Save/Load functionality for tracings and numerics in cardiac monitor!
+	- And debug/test!!

 * To debug:
 	- Timers are not perfectly synchronous... during loading or CPU bogging
 		- Create synchronous timer state machine based on DateTime elapsed?